 Spectrum Health is committed to ensuring that you can continue to support your loved ones.
 To help reduce the risk of COVID-19 spread, we are updating our guidelines for visiting non-COVID-19 patients:

-Yes, COVID-19 patients may have visitors.
+Yes, adult and pediatric COVID-19 patients may have two adult visitors.
 The patient or next of kin must identify which visitors can visit the patient, and it must be the same individuals for the duration of the patient's stay.
 Visitors must follow all PPE requirements.

-Yes, one adult visitor is allowed to be with maternity patients in the hospital for vaginal or c-section deliveries.
+Yes, four adult visitors are allowed to be with maternity patients in the hospital for vaginal or c-section deliveries.